lse-my472/lse-my472.github.io/index.md

 Students will be expected to produce five weekly, structured problem sets with a beginning component to be started in the staff-led lab sessions, to be completed by the student outside of class.
 Answers should be formatted and submitted for assessment.
+One or more of these problem sets will be completed in collaboration with other students.

 #### Summative Assignments

 Take home exam (50%) and in class assessment (50%).

 Student problem sets will be marked and will provide 50% of the mark.

-### Recommended Texts

-TBA

 ### Schedule